Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/index.md

 It is designed to be used by end-users in a multi-user context and gets especially useful for Machine Learning or Mathematical optimization.

-# Objective of the Application

-TODO add a description of the application we are building

 # Before we begin

 Only Taipy has to be installed. **Taipy** package requires Python 3.8 or newer;